 - Your personal UW NetID (and password) provides access to many UW online services including MyUW and UW Email.
 Your UW NetID verifies who you are, ensures the privacy of your personal information, and restricts the use of UW resources to authorized users.

 - Two-factor authentication (2FA) adds a layer of security when you sign in with your UW NetID.
 With 2FA, first you enter your password, then use a 2FA device to prove it’s really you.
-2FA is required to sign into Workday.
+2FA is required to sign in with your UW NetID on the web.

 Set up your email